-Rider non-business students wishing to take a minor in entrepreneurial studies will develop the skills and know-how they need to to become independent, innovative and informed business owners.
-The minor emphasizes practical experience and holistic thinking, encourages students to develop their own business plan, and enhances analytical skills through experiential classes.
+Rider students wishing to take a minor in entrepreneurial studies will develop the skills and know-how they need to become independent, innovative and informed entrepreneurs.
+The minor emphasizes practical experience and holistic thinking, encourages students to develop their own business concepts, and enhances analytical skills through experiential classes.

-For students in the arts, sciences, or education who may want to start or have a significant role in a business, based on their skills and talents, the minor in entrepreneurship can help you reach your dream.
+For students in the arts, sciences, business, or education who may want to start or have a significant role in a business, based on their skills and talents, the minor in entrepreneurship can help you reach your dream.

 The entrepreneurship minor has two key learning objectives.
 First, encourage entrepreneurial thinking among students.
 This entails the ability to recognize, evaluate and pursue opportunities.
 Second, build professional skills relevant for starting and managing a venture.
 These include research, business planning, and understanding functional aspects of small business management and operation.

-Rider entrepreneurship students gain an education in business, plus the skills, attitude and experience needed to create new ventures or revitalize established businesses.
-They learn to identify and understand different types of start-up ventures, how to build and present business plans, and how to evaluate sources of financing for start-up and other types of ventures.
+Rider entrepreneurship students gain an education in business, plus the skills, attitude and experience needed to create new ventures or revitalize established/family businesses.
+They learn to identify and understand different types of start-up ventures, how to build and present business concepts, and how to evaluate sources of financing for start-up and other types of ventures.